-Green homes have come a long way in the last few decades, and green housing is quickly shifting from an “alternative” way of building to the mainstream…and it’s only growing greener.
-According to a survey conducted by McGraw-Hill Construction, green builds in the residential sector made up 17% of construction in 2011, totaling $17 billion in economic activity, and the residential green building market is expected to grow five-fold by 2016.
+Green homes have come a long way in the last few decades, and building a green home is quickly shifting from an “alternative” way of building to the mainstream…and it’s only growing greener.

-This is good news for builders who are looking to distinguish and expand their business in the recovering market.
-It’s also good news for people who are interested in building the home of their dreams as a certified green home or with green home elements.
-With the expanding green markets, there are a slew of options for consumers that improve the quality of their home, reduce energy costs and have a decreased environmental impact.
-Even better, the reported costs of building a green home have gone down significantly.
-Builders report that the cost to go green is now 7%, as compared to 11% in 2006.
+All of this is important to consider for home builders who are looking to distinguish and grow their business in this expanding green home market.
+It’s also inspiring for people who are interested in building the home of their dreams, whether it’s a net zero home or certified green home or just one built or remodeled with green home elements.
+With the expanding green home markets, there are a slew of options for consumers that improve the quality of their home, reduce energy costs, protect their health and have a decreased environmental impact.

 Cool Your Roof